-You can use masking tape to cover the handles and hinges if you’d prefer, but any doors, drawers, and shelves should be fully removed in preparation for painting for the best results.
+You can use masking tape to cover the handles and hinges if you’d prefer, but any doors, drawers, and wood shelves should be fully removed in preparation for painting for the best results.

 This means that when you come to sand down the surfaces of your kitchen cabinets, you’ll avoid covering your cupboard staples in dust.
-If you’re worried about how long this step will take you, check out this tutorial on how to remove your cabinet doors in just 60 seconds.
+If you’re worried about how long this step will take you, check out this tutorial on how to remove your kitchen cabinets.

 Clean Cabinets Thoroughly